SAP/jenkins-library/documentation/docs/guidedtour.md

 The configuration pattern fosters simple pipelines which can be re-used by multiple applications.
 Read the documentation of the [configuration][resources-configuration] to understand its principle of inheritance and customization.

-The `Project Piper`s [Steps][resources-steps] implement the SAP flavors.
+The `Project Pipers` [steps][resources-steps] implement the SAP flavors.
 Have a look into the increasing list of features and visit the different [scenarios][resources-scenarios] to understand how to integrate SAP systems into your pipeline.

 [guidedtour-my-own-jenkins]:         myownjenkins.md